yy/dviz-course/m03-integrity/lab.md

 Find a couple of highly misleading visualizations.
 Write a short paper (also feel free to publish in your blog or something) that

 - dissects and explains why the visualizations are misleading.
-- explains how can the visualization can be fixed.
+- explains how can the visualization be fixed.
 - provides a fixed visualization (either hand-drawn or plotted with any tool)

 ### 😈